hawkinsw/CPPTimes/arrays-and-vectors.md

+## What's News

+The C++AG Union members remain on strike today after negotiations over a new contract broke down.
+The biggest unresolved issue is over royalties collected per execution of line of code that they wrote.

 ## As An (Array) Actor, What's My Motivation?

 Think about the poor professor who needs to write an application to adjust their student's quiz scores.
-The professor's application will need to read in their students' IDs from a file, prompt for and read their quiz grades (interactively), prompt for and read the curve value, adjust the scores accordingly, and print the updated scores for each student.
+The professor's application will need to read in their students' IDs from a file, prompt for and read their quiz grades (interactively -- i.e., from the keyboard), prompt for and read the curve value (again, interactively), adjust the scores accordingly, and print the updated scores for each student.

-For a class of three students, that's relatively easy: The professor just needs to a) declare three variables to store three IDs, and three grades; b) declare a variable to store the curve; c) do the necessary input/output (I/O) for the three students; d) adjust the scores for each of the three students and e) print the three students' results.
+For a class of three students, that's relatively easy: The professor just needs to

+1. declare three variables to store three IDs, and three grades;
+2. declare a variable to store the curve;
+3. do the necessary input/output (I/O) for the three students;
+4. adjust the scores for each of the three students; and
+5. print the three students' results.

 Here's how the teacher could write it:

 ```C++
 #include <iostream>